AnnaLatt/AIprojectDyslexiaDetection/README.md

 Heidi Valasjoki and her thesis on Dyslexia and English as a Foreign Language (https://trepo.tuni.fi/bitstream/handle/10024/79113/gradu02527.pdf?sequence=1)

 picture: [Fabr Castell by Hawyih]([https://commons.wikimedia.org/wiki/File:Faber-Castell_pencil_and_eraser.jpg#filelinks]/ [CC BY 2.0](https://creativecommons.org/licenses/by/2.0)

+I used [Perplexity.ai ](https://perplexity.ai) to help create the Python code for the dyslexia detection AI model.